Implications of Local Friendliness violation for quantum causality: Classical and Quantum Causal Explanation

 In a classical causal model, any probability distribution over the node variables that is compatible with a given graph must satisfy a constraint called the \emph{Causal Markov Condition} (CMC).
 This can be expressed as the requirement that a variable $X$ is independent of its non-effects $\mathrm{Nd}(X)$ (any nodes that are not among its ``descendants'' in the graph), conditional on its direct causes $\mathrm{Pa}(X)$ (its ``parent'' nodes).
 That is,

-The Causal Markov Condition implies \RPCC\ as a special case~\cite{Hitchcock2020}\footnote{The converse, however, does not hold.
+The Causal Markov Condition implies \RPCC\ as a special case~\cite{Hitchcock2020}. \red The converse, however, does not hold.
 To see this, consider a causal graph with three nodes in a chain, $X\rightarrow Y\rightarrow Z$.
-The CMC implies that the middle node screens off the end nodes, i.e.~$p(Z|Y,X)=p(Z|Y)$.
-RPCC does not imply this condition.}.
+The CMC implies that the middle node screens off the end nodes, i.e., $p(Z|Y,X)=p(Z|Y)$.
+RPCC does not imply this condition.\blk

 The classical causal model framework (as the formulation of RPCC above) does not require any a priori assumptions about the causal structure in a Bell scenario.
-It allows, for example, that the causal structure may include a direct causal connection between a choice of setting (such as $X$ in Fig.~\ref{fig:DAG_Bell}) and a space-like separated outcome (such as $B$).
+It allows, for example, that the causal structure may include a direct causal connection between a choice of setting (such as $X$ in Figure~\ref{fig:DAG_Bell}) and a space-like separated outcome (such as $B$).
 To obtain \LC~from this framework, it must be supplemented by some principle relating space-time and causal structure.
-It is easy to see that the following principle\footnote{This concept was not explicitly defined in Ref.~\cite{Causarum} but, as will be discussed in Sec.~\ref{sec:deeper}, is a simple consequence of deeper principles introduced there.}, taken in conjunction with RPCC, is sufficient to imply \LC: \begin{prin}[\RCA] Any \causes\ of an \event\ are in its past light-cone. \end{prin}
+It is easy to see that the following principle, taken in conjunction with RPCC, is sufficient to imply \LC: \begin{prin}[\RCA] Any \causes\ of an \event\ are in its past light-cone. \end{prin} \red We note that this concept was not explicitly defined in ref.~\cite{Causarum} but, as will be discussed in Section~\ref{sec:deeper}, it is a simple consequence of deeper principles introduced there.\blk